vbout/vbout-magento-plugin/Magento V2/README.md

   - Syncing Product   ( For Product data prior the use of the plugin)
 ## limitations :
   1 - You can't remove / uninstall the plugin, since it is installed manually, and uninstalling the file might cauase a problem, since we need to pluck the files from Magento.
-  2 - The functions with Magento 2 might be depriciated.
+  2 - The functions with Magento 2 might be deprecated.
   3 - if the Administrator has many Customers/Products, the sync might take a while , so it needs optimization with cron.php in Magento.

 ## Variations :